ialab-puc/segmentation_guided_attention/README.md

-# Pytorch the city
+# Segmentation guided attention
-Pytorch implementation of the paper [Deep Learning the City : Quantifying Urban Perception At A Global Scale](https://arxiv.org/abs/1608.01769).
+Pytorch implementation for the paper: Reconciling explainability and performance in neural networks by means of semantic segmentation-guided feature attention:An application to urban space perception (unpublished).

 ## Requirements